In this article, learn what the minimum user privilege requirements are for the DocumentsCorePack Service Online Configuration.

-After the installation, you can remove the SystemCustomizer role from the user, but it is not recommended, as you need to re-add it, whenever an update of the DocumentsCorePack solutions is required.
+After the installation, you can remove the SystemCustomizer role from the user, but it is not recommended, as you need to re-add it whenever an update of the DocumentsCorePack solution is required.

 DocumentsCorePack Service SharePoint Integration

-The SharePoint user must always be able to log in to the root site of SharePoint.
-(Not see any data, but be able to logon without any error)
+- The SharePoint user must always be able to login to the root site of SharePoint without any error.